 If you’ve ever tried learning something online, you might find that learning through videos is much easier than learning through other content formats.
 For instance, a detailed video on how to build a kite may be easier to process and understand than an article explaining the steps.

 So you have a huge opportunity to add value and engage your audience through videos demonstrating how to do certain tasks.
-In fact, the Sprout Social 2018 Index found that 59% of consumers are looking for social posts that teach them something.

 Start creating tutorials and how-to videos that show your audience how to do something related to your industry.
 For example, a brand that sells household cleaning products could provide useful bite-sized tips on how to effectively clean certain objects or certain areas of the house.